dimtass/stm32f746-x-cube-ai-mnist/README.md

-MNIST inference on STM32F746 using TensorFlow Lite for Microcontrollers
+MNIST inference on STM32F746 using X-CUBE-AI
 ----

 In this project you can evaluate the MNIST database or your hand-written